diana-shyrokikh/pet-shelter-site/README.md

 ## About Project

-Unfortunately, not every cat and dog have a loving family.
-Someone of them even lost that.
+Unfortunately, not every cat and dog has a loving family.
+Some of them even lost that.
 <br>
 It is also an important mission to give them back the happiness and faith in goodness that they deserve.
 <br>
-Whereas shelter volunteers and staff work with a large number of pets, they also need help structuring the large amount of information to make it easier to find new families for pets.
+Whereas shelter volunteers and staff work with a large number of pets, they also need help structuring a large amount of information to make it easier to find new families for pets.

-The Pet Shelter Site helps staff save data and help a potential new pet owner choose an pet.
+The Pet Shelter Site helps staff save data and help a potential new pet owner choose a pet.

 <br>
-The main functions of project:
+The main functions of the project:

-- Help people who wants to find a pet by choosing it on site;
+- Help people who want to find a pet by choosing it on the website;
 - Manage all pet information;
 -  Save information about pet owners to keep in touch with them;
-- Allow users get information about their pets, discounts and free vet consultation.
+- Allow users to get information about their pets, discounts and free vet consultations.

 <hr>